MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-install.md

 # Install the Azure SDK for Go

 Welcome to the Azure SDK for Go!
-This SDK allows you to manage and interact with Azure services from your Go applications.
+The SDK allows you to manage and interact with Azure services from your Go applications.

 ## Get the Azure SDK for Go